wednightrides/wednightrides.github.io/how-we-ride.md

 * Everyone rides at their own risk.
 * Every rider is responsible for themselves, their behavior, and their bike.
 * Keep your bike properly maintained.
 Here’s a link to a [basic bike check](https://bikepgh.org/2017/03/09/bike-video-abc-quick-check/).
-* Cycling has inherent risks, you could crash, fall down, or get hit by a car, and get hurt or even killed, though we try to minimize these risks.
+* Cycling has inherent risks--you could crash, fall down, or get hit by a car, and get hurt or even killed--though we try to minimize these risks.
 * If you have a health condition that could affect your ride or put you at additional risk, consider a) checking in with a doctor, b) letting us or a friend know, c) having a backup plan to get home if riding doesn’t work out.
 * We always plan to have a sweeper, but can’t rule out that you could get lost, or that your bike could break down and you’ll need to find another way home.

 &nbsp;
+**Photo Disclaimer**

+We may take photos, videos, and audio during our rides.
+We reserve the right to post these on our website, social media accounts, and other channels without expressed permission of those included in the photos/videos.